Church of the Twelve Apostles: Synodal era

-Present
+Recent history

 After the Russian Revolution in 1917, in which the building was nationalized the following year, restoration work was carried out, and in 1929 the 17th century iconostasis from the destroyed Cathedral of the Ascension Monastery were relocated to the church.
 During the restoration, two passages located under the church were opened.
 Currently The first permanent exhibition opened in 1967, the modern exhibition has been operating since May 1987.

 Features

-Currently, the Patriarchal Chambers are a two-three-story building (in one place the remainder of the fourth floor is preserved - the Peter's tent), with a front facade facing south, on the Cathedral Square.
+Currently, the Patriarchal Chambers are a two-three-story building (in one place the remainder of the fourth floor is preserved – the Peter's tent), with a front facade facing south, on the Cathedral Square.
 The structure of the building includes the five-domed church of the Twelve Apostles with double-glazed windows.
 Under the church are two travel arches.
 A gallery on pillars is attached to the northern facade.

 On the ground floor of the building there were household services and patriarchal orders, on the second floor there were chambers: the main entrance to the Krestovaya, the Canteen, the clerks, the main entrance hall, the refectory, and the church of the Twelve Apostles.
 On the third floor were the private chambers of the patriarch and the house church of the Apostle Philip.

 The architectural decoration of the building includes pilasters at the passage arches, keel-shaped pediments of the windows of the first floor, and the arcature belt of the second and third floors.
 The second floor is separated from the first by a strongly protruding cornice, which is typical for the architecture of the 17th century.
 The white stone portal of the church on the second floor to the once bypass gallery around the building.
 Decorations of the building often repeat the details of the design of neighboring buildings of Cathedral Square.

 On the east side are the apse of the church.

 The northern facade has more modestly decorated.
 The arched gallery is decorated with patterned tiles.

 Interior

-The chambers are currently house a museum of Russian applied arts and everyday life of the XVII century.
+The chambers currently house a museum of Russian applied arts and everyday life of the XVII century.
 In addition to the exhibits included in the museum's exposition, the chambers and church retain elements of the original decorations.
 Fragments of XVIIth century wall paintings have been preserved in the church.
 A 19th-century marble cooker, made by order of Catherine II, is in its place in the Cross Chamber.